WillKoehrsen/Bokeh-Python-Visualization/README.md

 See my [medium blog posts](https://towardsdatascience.com/data-visualization-with-bokeh-in-python-part-one-getting-started-a11655a467d4) about making bokeh apps.

 Requirements:
--Python 3.6 (may work on other versions but has not been tested) -bokeh 0.12.15 (bokeh is a work in progress so subsequents update may break functionality.
+* Python 3.6 (may work on other versions but has not been tested)
+* bokeh 0.12.15 (bokeh is a work in progress so subsequents update may break functionality.
 I will try to update as I can.)

 The main application is located in the `bokeh_app` folder.
 To run the application, open a command prompt, change to the directory containing `bokeh_app` and run